Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once ate an entire bottle of sleeping pills.
-They made him blink.
+MMA fighters wet themselves when Jayesh enters the room.

-Updated on: [30/3/2025]
+Updated on: [31/3/2025]
 <!-- #jokeEnd -->